-Administrative process for filing a RDEC claim:
+The administrative process for filing an RDEC claim:

-With respect to process for filing a claim, a company is required to prepare and file a justification report that supports the underlying nature of the qualifying project work along with supporting claim calculations in the same way as under the SME R&D scheme.
+With respect to the process for filing a claim, a company is required to prepare and file a technical justification report that supports the underlying nature of the qualifying project work along with supporting claim calculations in the same way as under the SME R&D scheme.

 Qualifying costs under RDEC:

-In terms of the qualifying expenditure there is one key difference and this is in relation to subcontracted costs.
+In terms of the qualifying expenditure, there is one key difference and this is in relation to subcontracted costs.

 Subcontracted costs to companies are not eligible under the Large Company scheme.
-It should be noted, however, that 'externally provided workers' (EPWs) are an eligible cost and therefore it is more important than ever to get the distinction right between EPWs and subcontractor relationships when dealing with RDEC claims.
+It should be noted; however, that ‘externally provided workers’ (EPWs) are an eligible cost and therefore it is more important than ever to get the distinction right between EPWs and subcontractor relationships when dealing with RDEC claims.

 It should also be noted that in the more restricted situations where the subcontracted costs do apply (e.g. for work subcontracted to qualifying bodies such as Unis or to individuals), the 65% cap that applies under the SME relief does not apply.